 As an attorney at Waters Kraus & Paul, Sam Iola has been recognized for his leading work in asbestos litigation.
-Recently, Iola and his client Corrin Ortillo were featured in the HBO documentary series Not So Pretty.
-Ortillo developed mesothelioma due to asbestos exposure from the makeup she used.
-The first episode of the series focused on the dangers talcum powder poses to innocent users, like Ortillo.
+Recently, Iola and his client Corrin Otillio were featured in the HBO documentary series Not So Pretty.
+Otillio developed mesothelioma due to asbestos exposure from the makeup she used.
+The first episode of the series focused on the dangers talcum powder poses to innocent users, like Otillio.
 You can watch the full series streaming on HBO.
-We spoke with Iola to learn more about the threat talc poses and Ortillo’s case.
+We spoke with Iola to learn more about the threat talc poses and Otillio’s case.

 How knowledgeable were make-up companies that use talc of the dangers that talc could pose for their users?

 Many of these companies knew since the 1970s that talc contaminated with asbestos was dangerous.
 For the other companies that claim they didn’t know, there was widespread available evidence in many forms that talc could be contaminated with asbestos and that asbestos causes cancer.
 The presence of asbestos in talc and the dangers of asbestos are well known throughout the scientific and medical community.